Isomorphisms of quadratic quasigroups: Varieties of quadratic quasigroups

 show that $Q_{1+i,1+2i}$ is not isotopic to any group (where $i=\sqrt{-1}$).
 This property is necessarily inherited by the opposite quasigroup $Q_{2i,i}$ and translate $Q_{2+i,2+2i}$, as well as by $Q_{1+2i,1+i}$, $Q_{i,2i}$ and $Q_{2+2i,2+i}$.
 There are no other solutions to \eref{r2} for $|\F|\le9$.

 If $|\F|>9$, then let $u,v\in\F$ be as given by \lref{l:runnonres}.
 For such $u,v$ we have the following violation of the quadrangle criterion:

 \end{proof}

-\begin{lem} Let $Q = Q_{a,b}$ be a quadratic quasigroup upon $\F$.
+\begin{lem} Let $Q = Q_{a,b}$ be a quadratic quasigroup over $\F$.
 If $-1$ is a square, then $Q$ is commutative if and only if $a=b =1/2$.
 If $-1$ is a nonsquare, then $Q$ is commutative if and only if $a+b =1$. \end{lem}

 \begin{proof} We use \pref{f3}(v).
 If $|\F|\equiv1\bmod4$ then $Q_{a,b}$ is commutative if and only if $a=1-a$ and $b=1-b$.
 If $|\F|\equiv3\bmod4$ then $Q_{a,b}$ is commutative if and only if $a=1-b$ and $b=1-a$.
 The result follows. \end{proof}